SioKCronin/website/content/vision.md

 * Serving data
 * Protecting data

-This is what guides my on-going research of engineering systems, but the technical system is only part of the story.
+This is what guides my research of engineering systems, but the technical system is only part of the story.
 Engineering is a human enterprise.
 If we care about finding engigneering solutions, we must care deeply about the human cultures that foster their emergence.
-For me, this is rooted both in practice of nuturing communities of practice as well as supporting the development of rich indiviudal studio practices, where every engineer is encouraged to develop their own unique art of engineering.
+For me, this is rooted both in nuturing communities of practice as well as supporting the development of indiviudal studio practices, where every engineer is encouraged to develop their own unique art of engineering.
 I will speak of both the technical and the human in this blog, but MBAs be warned, I don't speak the reductionist language of capitalism.
 I speak the language of inifinite conceputal horizons backed by a fervant belief in the power of the human imgination.
 I will not artificially stop the lines of my thinking to connect ideas back to the market.
-But, I will say, I play incredibly well with product and leadership teams that do!
+But I play nice with product and leadership teams that do!
-I just want to be clear about where I am situated.
+I just want to be clear about where I'm situated in all of this.
 It would be silly for me to pretend my life's passion is anything other than applying my study of 4D oceans to the cultivation of powerful human-computer ecosystems in service of healing critical wounds in the populace.

-I'm chosing to blog about this because bringing my full mind-body to the table is why I got into tech.
-I had a deep feeling that my idiosyncratic mind could be of service.
+I maintain this blog to bring my full mind-body to the table.
+I had a deep feeling that my idiosyncratic mind could be of service in tech.
 As you know, it takes a lot of effort to get in the room.
 One can not learn computer science from intuition.
 It is a collective endeavor born from the hearts and minds of millions of humans and their thinking machines, and I have spent years apprenticing (and will continue to apprentice